 If you would like further information on the academic content of the course, please email firstname.lastname@example.org.

 We welcome and encourage applications for postgraduate degrees by research.
-In addition to topics focusing on single research areas, we actively encourage interdisciplinary research that cuts across the spectrum of classics and ancient historical studies, or other intellectual disciplines in the Faculty of Arts and beyond.
+In addition to topics focusing on single research areas, we actively encourage interdisciplinary research that cuts across the spectrum of the history of art, or other intellectual disciplines in the Faculty of Arts and beyond.
 Joint supervision may be provided.

 You will also benefit from the Graduate School of Arts and Humanities' skills training programme, which allows you to extend your range of academic and professional skills.
 You may also be given the chance at an appropriate stage to teach undergraduates, and you will be offered training for this purpose, leading to formal accreditation.

 You are able to study a vast range of topics from Medieval architecture to German Modernism, which is great for students like me who do not want to specialise just yet.

 The Graduate School of Arts and Humanities is the central hub for postgraduate study in the Faculty of Arts, providing support, information and a vibrant community for our students.

 The Graduate School offers scholarship opportunities and other financial aid to Arts applicants on both taught and research programmes.